Is that a hard and fast rule? Absolutely not.

 There are only people doing the best they can at making their partnership right for them.

-But still obsessed with finding out how to best put the odds of happily-ever-after on my side, I’ve spent literally 100s of hours of reading/podcasts and surveying strangers on the most helpful strategies to create a healthy, strong and passionate relationship.
+But, still obsessed with finding out how to best put the odds of happily-ever-after on my side, I’ve spent literally 100s of hours of reading/podcasts and surveying strangers on the most helpful strategies to create a healthy, strong and passionate relationship.

 5 Non-Negotiables for a Successful Relationship

-Here, I’ve compiled the most helpful resources and shifts in mindset for both you and your significant partner to jump-start your partnership, because after all, the relationship you have with your significant other is probably one of the most important choices you’ll ever make.
+Here, I’ve compiled the most helpful resources and shifts in mindset for both you and your significant other to jump-start your partnership, because after all, the relationship you have with your significant other is probably one of the most important choices you’ll ever make.

 1. Listen Better.

 Do you listen for the gist, or to rebut?
 One shift that will radically change your relationship with your partner is how you listen to them and how you are heard.

 There are levels of listening, and many of us fall into just the first or second level most of the time.
 First, let’s learn the stages of listening from most harmful, to most effective: